Affine Grassmannians and Geometric Satake Equivalences: The group of fixed points

 Let $G$ be a connected reductive group over an algebraically closed field $C$.
-Let $I$ be a subgroup of the algebraic automorphisms of $G$, and assume that $I$ fixes some pinning of $G$.
-Then $I$ is finite, and we assume that the order $|I|$ is prime to the characteristic of $C$.
-The group of fixed points $G^I$ is a reductive group which is not connected in general.
-In this appendix, we prove the existence and uniqueness of irreducible highest weight representations of $G^I$, and determine the group of connected components $\pi_0(G^I)$.
+Let $I$ be a finite subgroup of the algebraic automorphisms of $G$, and assume that $I$ fixes some pinning of $G$.
+As is proven by Haines \cite[Proposition 4.1]{Haines14} relying on work of Steinberg \cite{St} and Springer \cite{Sp}, the group of fixed points $G^I$ is again a reductive group which is not connected in general.
+In this appendix, we prove the existence and uniqueness of irreducible highest weight representations of $G^I$.

 First recall the notion of a pinning.
 Let $T\subset B\subset G$ be a maximal torus contained in a Borel subgroup.
 Let $R=R(G,T)$ (resp. $R^\vee$) be the set of roots (resp. coroots), and let $R_+=R(B,T)$ (resp. $R_+^\vee$) be the subset of positive roots (resp. coroots).
 There is a bijection $R\to R^\vee$, $a\mapsto a^\vee$ which preserves the subsets of positive roots.
-For $a\in R$, let $U_a\subset G$ be the root subgroup, and denote by $\fraku_a\subset \Lie(H)$ its Lie algebra.
+For $a\in R$, let $U_a\subset G$ be the root subgroup, and denote by $\fraku_a\subset \Lie(G)$ its Lie algebra.
 Denote by $\Delta\subset R^+$ (resp. $\Delta^\vee\subset R_+^\vee$) the set of simple roots (resp. coroots).
 For every $a\in \Delta$, choose a generator $X_a$ of the $1$-dimensional $C$-vector space $\fraku_a$, and let $X=\sum_{a\in\Delta}X_a$ be the principal nilpotent element in $\Lie(B)$.
 A \emph{pinning of $G$} is a quadruple $(G,B,T,X)$ where $T\subset B$ is a torus contained in a Borel subgroup, and $X\in \Lie(B)$ is a principal nilpotent element.
 Note that there is a canonical isomorphism

 between the pinning preserving automorphisms of $G$, and the automorphisms of the based root datum $(X^*(T),R,\Delta,X_*(T),R^\vee,\Delta^\vee)$.